integrations/microsoft-teams/Readme.md

 Any new event that happens on a pull request or issue (like comment/review/close/merge) is added as a reply to the parent card.
 <p align="left"><img width="500" alt="Conversation" src="images/Conversation.PNG"></p>

-Note: In case of Draft PRs, updates are not notified in the channel.
-Once the Draft PR is moved to ready, the channel will start getting the notifications
+Note: In case of Draft PRs, updates are not notified.
+Once the Draft PR is moved to ready, you will start getting the notifications

 ### Deployments and actions approval notifications
 Deployment review notifications for your GitHub Actions environments can now be tracked end-to-end from your channel or personal app in Teams.